RockLib/RockLib.Messaging/docs/Kafka.md

   - Whether to automatically store offset of last message provided to application.
 - autoOffsetReset
   - Action to take when there is no initial offset in offset store or the desired offset is out of range: 'smallest','earliest' - automatically reset the offset to the smallest offset, 'largest','latest' - automatically reset the offset to the largest offset, 'error' - trigger an error which is retrieved by consuming messages and checking 'message->err'.
-- synchronousProcessing
-  - Whether the kafka receiver should process messages synchronously.
 - schemaIdRequired
   - Should the receiver expect schema information in the message payload
 - statisticsIntervalMs (optional, defaults 0)